farah-sm/home-lab/data/README.md

     Note down the IP address under the "IP" column.
 You will use this IP address to configure the parameters of the server.properties and Dockerfile of the Kafka broker image.

-------- back to docker image creation -------
+------- Back to docker image creation (quick) -------
 *****.
 Update Kafka Dockerfile and server.properties:

-    - Navigate to the Kafka Dockerfile:
+ Navigate to the Kafka Dockerfile:

         ```bash
         vi home-lab/data/kafka/Dockerfile
         ```

-    - Update the following environment variables with Zookeeper service IP:
+ Update the following environment variables with Zookeeper service IP:

         ```bash
         ENV ZOOKEEPER_1_PORT_2181_TCP_ADDR XX.XX.XXX.XXX